nuaimman02/vhackusm-project/README.md

 # vhackusm-project

-This project is developed by a team of four UPM students who are currently studies in Bachelor of Computer Science for the third year.
+This project was developed by our team that consists of four students from Bachelor of Computer Science, Universiti Putra Malaysia.
+This repository is used for version control of this project development with our team in this USM Hackathon Event.

+## Group Details
+Group Name:
+Group Members:
+1.
+2.
+3.
+4.

+## Project Details
+We include our project details in the flutter_application_1 folder.